 Can I get the monkeypox vaccine in Ireland?

 Anyone, regardless of who they have sex with, can get monkeypox.
 However, currently, the outbreak in Ireland is primarily in sexually active gay and bisexual men, and men who have sex with men.
 If you are part of this group you have been identified as at risk of exposure to the virus.
-Because of this, you may be able to get the monkeypox vaccine for free in the future.
-Visit HSPC to keep up to date on the rollout of the vaccine.

 What is the treatment for monkeypox?